wwuoti/blog/src/posts/blog/reaper-wayland.md

 Broken again.

+So the solution is to start Reaper on a display without scaling and then move the window to the window with scaling.
+Got it.
 I think I heard some harsh things on implementing scaling on win32.
 Maybe Reaper's forums or something.
 But I get it now.

 Unfortunately this isn't even the biggest problem, there's still more to come.

 ### X won't give it to you

 Let's add a plugin to a new track.
 Specifically a 3rd party VST.

-Aaaaaand that's a segfault.
+> `Segmentation fault: 11 (core dumped)`

+Ah, crashed again.
+Better get used to it.
+The issue in this case is that there's already quite a bit of trickery going on in SWELL to even enable embedding plugin windows inside Reaper.

+The problem is mimicking that behavior on Wayland.
+On X you have access to a global server which gives you information on any other processes windows.
+Whereas in Wayland (in being more secure) you can't exactly just point at a process ID and then start messing around with its various windows.

+To enable similar behavior on Wayland, Reaper would have to act as a Wayland compositor in addition to everything else it does.

 So your application also kind of acts like a window manager, or a separate desktop environment.

-Hear that?
-That's the scope of my little side project blowing up.

 There's some interesting work related to this made by presonos (TODO: link here)

+But as there's not much progress being made, I assume the scope for that goes way beyond me and my small blog post.

+But there's still things we can do.

 #### Swell and CreateBridgeWindow